 Earnings Season has been somewhat unpredictable this quarter, with market reaction depending on Europe rather than company performance.
-There have been several companies that announced solid earnings that beat expectations and trended lower such as; Harley Davidson (HOG), Citigroup (C), Bank of America (BAC) and Sirius XM (SIRI), among others.
+There have been several companies that announced solid earnings that beat expectations and trended lower such as; Harley Davidson (NYSE:HOG), Citigroup (NYSE:C), Bank of America (NYSE:BAC) and Sirius XM (NASDAQ:SIRI), among others.
 Each of these stocks trended lower after announcing earnings that beat expectations.
-Although strong earnings from companies such as Google (GOOG) Caterpillar (CAT) and McDonald's (MCD) have helped push the market higher, our economy is still heavily dependent on news out of Europe.
+Although strong earnings from companies such as Google (NASDAQ:GOOG) Caterpillar (NYSE:CAT) and McDonald's (NYSE:MCD) have helped push the market higher, our economy is still heavily dependent on news out of Europe.
 Therefore, I believe a stock's reaction to earnings is more dependent on the news out of Europe than a company's quarterly progress and future outlook.
 However, I have noticed that nearly every company that beat expectations and trended lower posted very large gains when the market recovered and trended higher.
 With this in mind, I have listed 5 companies that will announce earnings this week that will most likely exceed expectations.
 I believe that each of the 5 stocks would make great picks, but investors must remember to hold if earnings are good regardless of initial reaction.

 Disclaimer: As with any investment, due diligence is required.
 The opinions in this article are not intended to be used to make a particular investment or follow a particular strategy.
 All EPS estimates were obtained from CNBC along with past performance.